crazyyy/wp-framework/wp-content/plugins/complianz-gdpr/readme.txt

 = Privacy Laws & Guidelines =

-Simultaneously select USA, Canada, United Kingdom, Australie, South Africa, Brazil and the EU as targeted regions with conditional Consent and dedicated Cookie Banners.
+Simultaneously select USA, Canada, United Kingdom, Australia, South Africa, Brazil and the EU as targeted regions with conditional Consent and dedicated Cookie Banners.

 * Support for GDPR / ePrivacy - European Union with Extension for Switzerland.
 * Support for USA / CCPA/CPRA/CPA/CTDPA/NRS 603A/UCPA/CDPA